isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 DHCPv4 Leasequery
 ~~~~~~~~~~~~~~~~~

-DHCPv4 Leasequery provides a requester the ability to query for
+DHCPv4 simple Leasequery provides a requester the ability to query for
 active lease information for either a single IP address or a single client.
 RFC 4388 calls for three such queries: